openedx/docs.openedx.org/source/educators/references/course_development/description_guidelines.rst

 ************************************

 The "what you will learn" information describes the skills and knowledge learners will acquire in the course in an itemized list.
-Open EdX recommends that you format each item as a bullet with four to ten words.
+It is recommended that you format each item as a bullet with four to ten words.